Interested in the amazing things you can do with code? Want to find out more about the magic of programming? Then the junior Code Club is for you.

 You will work in a team of up to 10 and have between 12 to 16 weeks to work on the challenge.
 The regional tournament will be held during December at the University of Kent, Canterbury.
 If successful, you could go on to compete in the national or even world championships.

-Anyone in the first to fourth year can join but we are limited to 10 students for the competition.
+Anyone can join but we are limited to 10 students for the competition.
 We meet every Wednesday lunchtime in the Innovation Centre.
 Watch the video to find out about the First Lego League then speak to Mr Stokes or Mr Lewis to join.

 If you want to discover how to make your own games and develop your programming skills, this is the club for you!
 Share ideas with your friends, learn from each other, follow tutorials and have fun experimenting.